If you've blocked our ad, please consider unblocking it.

 There's a border around game dialogue in the Japanese version.
 These border tiles were eliminated to make room for the extended alphabet.

-The stars in the clear screen are larger in the Japanese game.
+The stars in the clear screen are larger and flipped in the Japanese game.

 Easy Mode Clear

-Kirby's Star Stacker takes a stand against multiculturalism.
-Kirby's pose was changed, Rick's eyes were closed, and butterflies were added to the picture, and some of the leaves on the trees were very slightly changed.
+Kirby's Star Stacker takes a stand against multiculturalism, Kirby's pose was changed, Rick's eyes were closed, butterflies were added to the picture, and some of the leaves on the trees were very slightly changed.